JesselJohn/angular-direction-service/README.md

 # angular-direction-service
-Direction service for nearby places from a location
+Google Maps direction service for nearby places from a location